 Grants are usually very specific.
 Many grant providers target very narrow categories based on industry, location, and demographics.
 You must meet certain criteria in order to be considered.

 Grants also tend to be hard to locate.
-You can find some small business grants on search tools like BusinessUSA or Grants.gov.
+You can find some small business grants on search tools, like Grants.gov.
 Also, check out local organizations and government agencies to see who offers grants.